 What else should you consider before choosing between your different primary school tutoring options?

-How much will the primary school tutoring cost?
+How much does primary school tutoring cost?

 Remember, the cost of tuition is never normally just the fees that a tutor quotes you.

 The things you need to think about when considering the cost of primary school tutoring are:

 - Is the price quoted per hour or per lesson?

 - Is there a commission to pay on top of the tutor’s rate?